 Electric lights were pioneered in the early 19th century by Humphry Davy, who experimented with electricity and invented an electric battery.
 When he connected wires between his battery and a piece of carbon, the carbon glowed, producing light.
 His invention was known as the electric arc lamp.

 In 1850 an English physicist named Joseph Wilson Swan created a “light bulb” by enclosing carbonized paper filaments in an evacuated glass bulb.
 But without a good vacuum, his bulb had too short a lifetime for commercial use.
-However, in the 1870’s, better vacuum pumps became available and Swan was able to develop a longer-lasting lightbulb.
+However, in the 1870s, better vacuum pumps became available, and Swan developed a longer-lasting lightbulb.

-Thomas A. Edison improved on Swan's design by using metal filaments and in 1878 and 1879 he filed patents for electric lights using different materials for the filament.
-He eventually discovered that a carbonized bamboo filament could last over 1200 hours.
-This discovery made commercially manufactured light bulbs feasible, and in 1880, Edison’s company, Edison Electric Light Company began marketing its new product.
+Thomas A. Edison improved on Swan's design by using metal filaments, and in 1878 and 1879, he filed patents for electric lights using different materials for the filament.
+Electric Light Company began marketing its new product.

-Battery electricity has become the basic need for our day to day life, another essential invention.
-Of course, electricity itself has been here around all along, but the practical applications to effectively use it was invented.
-Although many use electricity, how many of you know the history of electricity?
+Electricity has become a basic need for daily life and is another essential invention.
+Of course, electricity has been around all along, but the practical applications to effectively use it first needed to be invented.

-Alessandro Volta is generally credited with discovering the first practical battery.
-He invented his battery in 1799, it consisted of discs of two different metals, such as copper and zinc, separated by cardboard soaked in brine.
+Alessandro Volta is generally credited with discovering the first practical 'battery'.
+He invented his voltaic pile in 1799.
+It consisted of discs of two different metals, such as copper and zinc, separated by cardboard soaked in brine.

 In 1831, British scientist Michael Faraday discovered the basic principles of electricity generation.
 The electromagnetic induction discovery revolutionized energy usage.
-Street lights were some of the earliest attention gaining equipment.
-With the rise in electricity usability, now it stands as a backbone of modern industrial society.
+The rise in electricity usability is now the backbone of modern industrial society.

-The prehistoric battery may date back to the Parthian empire, which is around 2,000 years old.
-The ancient battery consisted of a clay jar filled with a vinegar solution, into which an iron rod surrounded by a copper cylinder was inserted.
+The earliest device based on the principles of what would become the battery may date back to the Parthian empire, around 2,000 years old.
+The old battery consisted of a clay jar filled with a vinegar solution, into which an iron rod surrounded by a copper cylinder was inserted.

-These batteries might have been used to electroplate silver.
-But, as mentioned in the previous entry, the inventor of the first electric battery is Alessandro Volta, who developed the pile battery.
+This device might have been used to electroplate silver.
+But, as mentioned in the previous entry, the inventor of the first electric battery was Alessandro Volta, who developed the pile battery.

-After that, in 1802, William Cruickshank invented the Trough battery, an improvement on Alessandro Volta's voltaic pile.
+After that, in 1800 AD, William Cruickshank designed the trough battery, an improvement on Alessandro Volta's voltaic pile.

-Batteries had a breakthrough in 1859, with the invention of the first rechargeable battery based on lead-acid by the French physician Gaston Planté.
+Batteries had a breakthrough in 1859 AD with the invention of the first rechargeable battery based on lead acid by the French physician Gaston Planté.
 The Nickel-Cadmium (NiCd) battery was introduced in 1899 by Waldemar Jungner.